nvidia-holoscan/holohub/tutorials/hsdk-ngc-container/README.md

 Hit **F5** on the keyboard or click the green arrow to start debugging.
 VS Code shall hit the breakpoint and stop as the screenshot shows below:
 ![VS Code Breakpoint](./static/vscode-breakpoint.png)

-***What happens when you hit F5?*** VS Code looks up the launch profile for `(gdb) examples/hello_world/cpp` in the [.vscode/launch.json](.vscode/launch.json) file and calls the `CMake: Build` task as defined in the `preLaunchTask` field of that launch profile.
-The `CMake: Build` task is configured to build the all the example application using CMake as defined in the [.vscode/tasks.json](.vscode/tasks.json) file.
+***What happens when you hit F5?*** VS Code looks up the launch profile for `(gdb) examples/hello_world/cpp` in the [.vscode/launch.json](.vscode/launch.json) file and calls the `CMake: Build Hello World` task as defined in the `preLaunchTask` field of that launch profile.
+The `CMake: Build Hello World` task is configured to build the *Hello World* example application using CMake as defined in the [.vscode/tasks.json](.vscode/tasks.json) file.

+*Note*: A separate task,`CMake: Build All`, is configured in the [.vscode/tasks.json](.vscode/tasks.json) file to build all Holoscan example applications.

 ### Debugging a Python Application